facebookresearch/co3d/README.md

 ## Download the dataset
-The links to all dataset files are present in this repository in `co3d_links.txt`.
+The links to all dataset files are present in this repository in `dataset/links.txt`.

 ### Automatic batch-download
 We also provide a python script that allows downloading all dataset files at once.
 In order to do so, execute the download script:
     ```
-    python ./download_dataset.py --download_folder DOWNLOAD_FOLDER
+    python ./co3d/dataset/download_dataset.py --download_folder DOWNLOAD_FOLDER
     ```
 where `DOWNLOAD_FOLDER` is a local target folder for downloading the dataset files.
 Make sure to create this folder before commencing the download.

+### Single-sequence dataset subset
+We also provide a subset of the dataset consisting only of the sequences selected for the many-view single-sequence task where both training and evaluation are commonly conducted on the same single sequence.
+In order to download this subset add the `--single_sequence_subset` option to `download_dataset.py`:
+    ```
+    python ./co3d/dataset/download_dataset.py --download_folder DOWNLOAD_FOLDER --single_sequence_subset
+    ```

 ## Installation